couchbaselabs/mobile-training-todo/dotnet/README.md

 ### Organization

-- Training.Android (TODO): The platform specific code for Android
+- Training.Android: The platform specific code for Android
 - Training.Core: The view model and model layer, as well as interfaces for services
  - Models: The models, where all the Couchbase Lite functionality lives
  - Services: Service interface definitions